dmachard/game-6000-dice-ai/README.md

 export ANTHROPIC_API_KEY=your_key_here
 ```

-You can configure one or both.
-The game will use the corresponding AI(s) based on the keys provided.
+To use Ollama, update the `config.yaml` file to set the model to use

 ## 🚀 Start game